Azure/bicep-types-az/generated/guestconfiguration/microsoft.guestconfiguration/2020-06-25/types.md

 ## ConfigurationSetting
 ### Properties
 * **actionAfterReboot**: 'ContinueConfiguration' | 'StopConfiguration': Specifies what happens after a reboot during the application of a configuration.
-The possible values are ContinueConfiguration and StopConfiguration.
+The possible values are ContinueConfiguration and StopConfiguration
 * **allowModuleOverwrite**: bool: If true - new configurations downloaded from the pull service are allowed to overwrite the old ones on the target node.
 Otherwise, false
 * **configurationMode**: 'ApplyAndAutoCorrect' | 'ApplyAndMonitor' | 'ApplyOnly': Specifies how the LCM(Local Configuration Manager) actually applies the configuration to the target nodes.
 Possible values are ApplyOnly, ApplyAndMonitor, and ApplyAndAutoCorrect.
 * **configurationModeFrequencyMins**: int: How often, in minutes, the current configuration is checked and applied.
 This property is ignored if the ConfigurationMode property is set to ApplyOnly.
 The default value is 15.